rajeshelurii/Angular-Interview-Questions/README.md

             }
         }
         ```

+  - **@Inject**: This decorator is used for injecting dependencies in Angular.
+It tells Angular which dependency to inject into the constructor of a class.
+This is particularly useful when you want to provide a custom token or when you need to inject something that isn't a class.

 15. ### What is angular CLI?
     Angular CLI(**Command Line Interface**) is a command line interface to scaffold and build angular apps using nodejs style (commonJs) modules.